-Information Sharing Requirements

-In furtherance of states' goals to improve the monitoring of controlled substance prescriptions, BJA supported the development of consensus-based, national standards to enable interstate sharing of PDMP data.
-This work resulted in the creation of the National PMIX Architecture, which is currently in use or in the process of being adopted by all existing interstate data sharing hubs.
-This architecture provides a framework within which states share data seamlessly and securely across state borders regardless of their chosen technical solution.
+Information Sharing Requirements: In furtherance of states' goals to improve the monitoring of controlled substance prescriptions, BJA supported the development of consensus-based national standards to enable interstate sharing of PDMP data.
+This work resulted in the creation of the National PMIX Architecture, which provides a framework within which states share data seamlessly and securely across state borders regardless of their chosen technical solution.

-Guidance materials and technical assistance are available to all state PDMPs that have the authority to exchange data beyond their state border.
+Guidance materials and technical assistance are available to all state PDMPs who have the authority to exchange data beyond their state border.
 Funds should be used to implement information sharing with other state PDMPs within the grant period using technical solutions that are compliant with the National PMIX Architecture.
-Applicants for funding may choose any technical solution that complies with the architecture for interstate data-sharing purposes.
-Documentation regarding compliance with this requirement should be included as part of the application.
+Applicants for funding are free to choose any technical solution they see fit, provided that it complies with the architecture for interstate data-sharing purposes.
+Documentation regarding compliance to this requirement should be included as part of the application.